janvodak/AspDotNetCore-ShoppingApp/README.md

 ## API Gateway Integration:

-Additionally, we have integrated Ocelot API Gateway into our architecture to manage and route incoming requests to the appropriate microservices, providing a unified entry point for external clients.
+Additionally, Ocelot API Gateway have been integrated into architecture to manage and route incoming requests to the appropriate microservices, providing a unified entry point for external clients.

-This combination of microservices, databases, event-driven communication, and API gateway integration forms the foundation of our e-commerce solution.
+This combination of microservices, databases, event-driven communication, and API gateway integration forms the foundation of this e-commerce solution.

 **Refer the main repository -> https://github.com/janvodak/AspnetMicroservices**